voegelas/mariadb-plugin-saslauthd/README.md

 ## DEPENDENCIES

 The plugin requires MariaDB and the saslauthd daemon from Cyrus SASL.
-Ensure that the MariaDB client libraries are installed and that the mysql_clear_password plugin is available.
+Ensure that the MariaDB client libraries and the mysql_clear_password plugin are installed.

 Building the plugin requires a C compiler, GNU Make 4 or a BSD make and the MariaDB development files.
 On Ubuntu, install the build-essential and